scrose/pylc/README.md

 ## Overview

 The PyLC (Python Landscape Classifier) is a Pytorch-based trainable segmentation network and land cover classification tool for oblique landscape photography.
 PyLC was developed for the land cover classification of high-resolution greyscale and colour oblique mountain photographs.
-The training dataset is sampled from the [Mountain Legacy Project](http://mountainlegacy.ca/) repeat photography collection hosted at the [University of Victoria](https://uvic.ca/) .
+The training dataset is sampled from the [Mountain Legacy Project](http://mountainlegacy.ca/) repeat photography collection hosted at the [University of Victoria](https://uvic.ca/).

+The Deeplab implementation was adapted from [Jianfeng Zhang, Vision & Machine Learning Lab, National University of Singapore, Deeplab V3+ in PyTorch](https://github.com/jfzhang95/pytorch-deeplab-xception).
+The U-Net implementation was adapted from [Xiao Cheng](https://github.com/xiaochengcike/pytorch-unet-1).

+PyTorch implementation of Deeplab: This is a PyTorch(0.4.1) implementation of DeepLab-V3-Plus.
+It can use Modified Aligned Xception and ResNet as backbone.

 ### Mountain Legacy Project (MLP)